Giesch/clef/README.md

 ![music player screenshot](./screenshot.png)

-My short-term goal is to make something that feels nicer to use than streaming services, to the point that I prefer to use it myself every day.
+My goal is to make something that feels nicer to use than streaming services, to the point that I prefer to use it myself every day.

-For now, only linux is supported.
-To build from source, you'll need some native dependencies.
+For now, only linux is fully supported.
+On windows, the app is usable without media controls.
+To build from source on linux, you'll need some native dependencies.
 Using apt:

 ```sh
 sudo apt install libsqlite3-dev cmake libfontconfig1-dev